leibniz-psychology/datawiz2/README.md

 ## Development requirements

 To start developing you will need a local installation of `php`, `nodejs (and npm)`, `make`, `core utils`, `awk`, and the `symfony cli`.
+Please consider our recommended versions, if you encouter any problems running a development instance of DataWiz.
 With those in your `$PATH` you can run the following commands to see a running application:

 ```sh
 make install # will setup everything for you
 # a warning could occur, if you have no migrations yet (very likely)
 make run # will apply all changes and starts a dev server
 ```

 ## Deployment

 The `makefile` also gives you special deployment targets.